 Oregon's Umpqua Hot Spring

-Located in Umpqua National Forest this beautiful spring is popular throughout the year.
+Located in Umpqua National Forest, this beautiful Oregon spring is popular throughout the year.

-It has 3 cascading pools with decreasing temperature as you descend to the river.
+It has 3 cascading pools with decreasing temperatures as you descend to the river.

 Utah's Diamond Fork Hot Springs or Fifth Water

 This spring has several hot pools with vibrant blue water cascading down a mountain.
 The waterfalls that form from it are just beautiful!

 Reaching this Spring requires a bit of a hike, but you will not regret it!

 Located in Olympic National Park in the state of Washington, it is easy to access and perfect for the whole family.

 The hot springs are just a small part of the amenities offered by the park.

 The site features three mineral hot spring soaking pools and one freshwater pool.

 The park also offers hiking trails, a resort, and a campground.